10 Tips to Simplify Holiday Entertainingposted by Andrea | 11/19/2014

 However, I’ve never hosted a party where every single person showed up and brought what they said they were going to bring.
 This used to bug me (a lot) but now, instead of getting annoyed, I just plan ahead and make a few extra items that can go in the freezer if we don’t end up eating them.

-For example, I’ll make a few extra desserts and keep them in the pantry just in case.
+For example, I’ll always have quick appetizers on hand and I’ll usually make a few extra desserts or snacks just in case.
 If we don’t need them, I’ll put them in the freezer for later — but if we run out of food, I can quickly grab a tray of bars, sweet breads, a variety of crackers and cheese, or even something store-bought!

 7. Have your recipes ready.

 I know that whenever I go to someone else’s home, I’m always interested in the recipes they make.
-And I can’t tell you how many times I’ve been asked to email someone a recipe only to forget once I get home.
+And I can’t tell you how many times I’ve been asked to email someone one of my recipes, only to forget once I get home.

 So now, I’ll often print off a few copies of each recipe I make so I’m ready when anyone asks (or I just direct them to my blog if the recipes are posted here).